MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 ## Chapter 4: Tax updates

-This chapter lists changes to federal, provincial, and territorial tax rates for 2019.
+This chapter lists changes to federal, provincial, and territorial tax rates for 2021.
 For detailed information about taxes, refer to the Canada Revenue Agency Web site at [www.cra-arc.gc.ca](https://www.cra-arc.gc.ca/) and Revenue Quebec’s Web site at [www.revenu.gouv.qc.ca.](https://www.revenu.gouv.qc.ca/)

 ### Pension Plan, Employment Insurance, and Parental Insurance changes

 #### CPP

-Contribution rates for both employers and employees for 2020 is 5.25%.
-The following changes are in effect for CPP for 2020:
+Contribution rates for both employers and employees for 2021 is 5.25%.
+The following changes are in effect for CPP for 2021:

-- The maximum pensionable earnings amount will be updated to \$58,700, from \$57,400.
+- The maximum pensionable earnings amount will be updated to \$61,600, from \$58,700.

 - The basic exemption remains unchanged at \$3,500.

-- The maximum contribution amount for the year increases to \$2,898.00, from \$2,748.90.
+- The maximum contribution amount for the year increases to \$3,166.45, from \$2,898.00.

 #### EI for non-Quebec employees

-- The EI Maximum Annual Insurable Earnings amount increases to \$54,200, from \$53,100.
+- The EI Maximum Annual Insurable Earnings amount increases to \$56,300, from \$54,200.

 - The EI premium amount will be 1.58%.
-The EI maximum annual premium amount will be \$856.36 from \$860.22.
+The EI maximum annual premium amount will be \$889.54 from \$856.36.

 - The EI Employer Premium Rate amount will change to 2.212%.
 The employer EI premium is set using the Employer EI Factor field in the Payroll Employer Number Setup – Canada window (Tools \>\> Setup \>\> Payroll-Canada \>\> Employer).
 This factor must be set to 1.4 to meet the official EI Employer Premium.

 #### EI for Quebec employees

-- The EI maximum annual insurable earnings amount increases to \$54,200, from \$51,700.
+- The EI maximum annual insurable earnings amount increases to \$56,300, from \$54,200.

-- The EI (Quebec) Premium Rate amount decreases to 1.20%, from 1.25%.
+- The EI (Quebec) Premium Rate amount decreases to 1.18%, from 1.20%.

-- The maximum annual premium amount decreases to \$650.40, from \$663.75.
+- The maximum annual premium amount is \664.34, from \$650.40.

 #### QPIP

-- The QPIP Maximum Annual Insurable Earnings amount increases to \$78,500, from \$76,500.
+- The QPIP Maximum Annual Insurable Earnings amount increases to \$83,500, from \$78,500.

 - The Premium Rate amount is 0.494%.

-- The Max Premium is \$387.79 from \$405.52.
+- The Max Premium is \$412.49 from \$387.79.

 - The Employer Premium Rate is 0.692%.
-The maximum employer amount will change to \$543.22 from \$567.58.
+The maximum employer amount will change to \$577.82 from \$543.22.

 ### Federal tax rates and income thresholds

-Effective January 1, 2020 the federal tax rate is unchanged.
-The federal index factor is 1.019.
+Effective January 1, 2021 the federal tax rate is unchanged.
+The federal index factor is 1.010.
 The income thresholds are revised as follows.

 ![](media/FED2020.JPG)